serverlessworkflow/specification/specification.md

 If `string` type, it defines the name of the workflow starting state.

 If `object` type, it provides the ability to set the workflow starting state name, as well as the `schedule` property.

+The `stateName` property can be set to define the starting workflow state.
+If not specified, the first state in the [workflow states definition](#Workflow-States) should be used as the starting workflow state.

 The `schedule` property allows to define scheduled workflow instance creation.
 Scheduled starts have two different choices.
 You can define a recurring time interval or cron-based schedule at which a workflow